Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

-Given the vertex accessing order $(B,D,G,L,C,F,H,I,J,M,K,A,N)$, Fig. \ref{fig:example-2-hop}(a) shows the index built according to the order, whose size is $39$.
-However, the size of the index in Fig. \ref{fig:example-2-hop}(b) that is built according to the order $(M,D,C,B,A,K,N,F,G,H,I,J,L)$ is $47$.
-In general, finding the optimal order that can lead to the minimum index size is NP-hard \cite{weller2014optimal}.
-The vertex accessing order based on vertex degree that is used in Fig. \ref{fig:example-2-hop}(a) is an example of efficient heuristic \cite{10.1145/2505515.2505724}.
+Consider the 2-hop indexes shown in Fig.~\ref{fig:example-2-hop}(a) and Fig.~\ref{fig:example-2-hop}(b), both constructed for the graph in Fig.~\ref{fig:example-2-hop}(c).
+These two indexes are built using different vertex accessing orders but are functionally equivalent, as both fully encode the reachability information.
+The index in Fig.~\ref{fig:example-2-hop}(a) contains 39 entries, which is fewer than the 47 entries in Fig.~\ref{fig:example-2-hop}(b).
+In general, determining an optimal vertex access order that minimizes index size is NP-hard~\cite{weller2014optimal}.
+The order based on vertex degree, as used in Fig.~\ref{fig:example-2-hop}(a), serves as an example of an efficient heuristic~\cite{10.1145/2505515.2505724}.